Gymnastics Rules And Regulations

-In the sport of elite or professional gymnastics, athletes are challenged to perform routines on several unique apparatuses, being scored by a panel of judges on each of their routines.
+In gymnastics, athletes are challenged to perform routines on several unique apparatuses, being scored by a panel of judges on each of their routines.
 Athletes can either compete as a team or an individual, and the athlete with the highest score is the victor.

 In recent Olympic competitions, the United States has been a strong competitor, along with the Russian Federation, China, Great Britain, and Japan.
 Every Summer Olympics, athletes compete as a national team and as individuals to win medals.

-In men's gymnastics, athletes compete on a total of six apparatuses.
+In men’s gymnastics, athletes compete on a total of six apparatuses.
 They are the parallel bars, the high bar, the rings, the pommel horse, the floor, and the vault.
 Each apparatus comes with unique skills and challenges.
-Athletes can either compete on all six, which is called the all around, or they can specialize in only a few.
+Athletes can either compete on all six, called the all-around, or specialize in a select few.

-Women's gymnastics has fewer apparatuses than men's, only including uneven bars, beam, floor, and vault.
-Again, each apparatus is unique and requires different skills.
-Female gymnasts can also compete in the all-around, or as specialists.
+Women’s gymnastics has fewer apparatuses than men’s, only including uneven bars, beams, floors, and vaults.
+Again, each apparatus presents unique challenges and requires a variety of skills to succeed.
+Female gymnasts can also compete in the all-around or as specialists.

 The floor is a 40 ft by 40 ft apparatus consisting of a soft pad on top of springs, allowing the athlete to complete choreographed routines consisting of tumbling passes and other acrobatics.
 The routines require strength, rhythm, and coordination.
 Athletes are scored on their form, landings, and performability.
 Their routines are timed to last no longer than ninety seconds and are set to the music of the athlete's choice.

-Performed only in women's gymnastics, the uneven bars are a set of bars suspended by thick wires and tethered to the floor.
+The uneven bars are a set of bars only performed in women’s gymnastics, suspended by thick wires and tethered to the floor.
 They can be adjusted based on athlete preference, but one is always higher than the other, allowing the athlete to transfer from one bar to another.
 Athletes are scored on the completion of skills, form, and their landing.
-This apparatus requires strong core strength and a good rhythm as the athlete moves between and around the bars.
+This apparatus requires ample core strength and a good rhythm as the athlete moves between and around the bars.